|

 Hearing) and Auditory Integration

-Training (Berard AIT)
+Training

 When

-the Parent AIT Checklist or do an assessment,
+the AIT Checklist

-they discuss signs of hyperacute
+they discuss the clear signs of hyperacute

 and distorted hearing with parents and

-AIT participants.
+AIT candidates.

 They find out if these things have ever been an issue